gmazzap/Faber/README.md

 ##Freezing and Unfreezing Cached Objects

-We already saw how freeze and unfreeze factory closures ([see](#updating-removing-freezing-and-unfreezing)), but it is also posstible to freeze and unfreeze cached objects.
+[Up in this page](#updating-removing-freezing-and-unfreezing) is explained how to freeze and unfreeze factory closures.

-To do that we need just to use the object key instead of the factory id.
+Faber also allows to freeze and unfreeze specific cached objects: that is possible using same methods with object key instead of factory id.

 Note: when a factory closure is deleted or updated, all the cached objects it has generated are removed, unless specific cached object was frozen.